Unsure of your level? Click here to take a free placement test (mandatory for new students)

 Prerequisite: for students who have completed the entire A1 level (A1.1, A1.2 and A1.3), an Intensive A1 Review course or received A2.1 on the Level Assessment.
 See our level progression guide here.

-Pace: Regular, 5 weeks, 1h30 once a week, total of 7.5h
+Pace: 5 weeks, once a week, total of 7.5h

-Winter26 - Easy Reading and Pronunciation A2+/B1 Fables (WIN1)
+Spring26 - Easy Reading and Pronunciation A2+/B1 Les Fables de la Fontaine (SPR1)

 Expand your French linguistic and cultural knowledge by reading this classic text.
 Students will read an abbreviated version of the text and will analyze the themes and writing structure.
 This course enhances language acquisition through reading, listening, conversational fluency and pronunciation skills.
 The class materials will be provided by the instructor before the start of the class.

-Fables de Jean de La Fontaine
+Les Fables de la Fontaine, by Jean de la Fontaine

 Prerequisite: Students should already have completed the three-part A2 General French series (A2.1, A2.2 and A2.3) or an A2 Review course before registering in an A2+ course.
 Students who have received an A2.3, B1.1 or B1.2 result on the Level Assessment are also eligible to register

-Pace: Regular, 5 weeks, 2h once a week, total of 10h
+Pace: 5 weeks, once a week, total of 10h

-Winter26 - Easy Reading and Pronunciation A2+/B1 Le Passe-Muraille (WIN2)
+Spring26 - Easy Reading and Pronunciation A2+/B1 Maupassant : Bel Ami (SPR2)

 Expand your French linguistic and cultural knowledge by reading this classic text.
 Students will read an abbreviated version of the text and will analyze the themes and writing structure.
 This course enhances language acquisition through reading, listening, conversational fluency and pronunciation skills.
 The class materials will be provided by the instructor before the start of the class.